 Yield Curve Environment.
-At its September 22nd meeting, the Federal Open Market Committee ("FOMC") acknowledged stronger economic data and inflation on the rise.
+At its April 28th meeting, the Federal Open Market Committee ("FOMC") acknowledged stronger economic data and inflation on the rise, but needed more data before substantial progress towards its dual mandate of price stability and maximum sustainable employment.
 The market is pricing in the potential for higher rates by the end of 2021.
 Moreover, treasuries have backed-up following the passage of \$1.9 trillion of additional stimulus and investor expectations of future stimulus and inflation above 2.0%.
 All this being said, rates do continue to remain near all-time lows from a historical perspective.